troclaux/notes/sql.md

 - table must be in 1NF
 - all non-key attributes must be fully dependent on the entire primary key
   - non-key attributes: columns that are not part of the primary key
-- REMINDER: tables can have composite primary keys (multiple columns that collectively functions as a single primary key
+- IMPORTANT: tables can have composite primary keys (multiple columns that collectively functions as a single primary key

 ### Third Normal Form (3NF)